Whether you are an employee or an employer, Trent Law has specialists who can deal with every aspect of employment law.

 Advice on Disciplinary Procedure & Dismissal

 For employment law related matters, it is not always possible to offer a fixed cost fee.
-We rely on standard hourly rate published by the HM Courts & Tribunals Service on GOV.UK.
+We rely on standard hourly rate as follows:

 We have tried to explain the average cost for type of work related to employment law as under: